HacKanCuBa/blake2signer/docs/docs/examples.md

     # since the data was signed passed then the signature is considered
     # expired.
 The signature is verified before checking the timestamp so it
     # must be valid too.
-    # You can use both an integer, or a float to represent seconds or a timedelta
+    # You can use both an integer, a float, or a timedelta to represent seconds
     # with the time value you want.
     signed = t_signer.sign(data)
     max_age = timedelta(seconds=2)